Lizz1102/WebAPIs-.Net6-.NET7/README.md

 ## Tools and Concepts I Need to Know More

+Note to self: Avoid analysis paralysis.
+Choose one architecture and create rapidly.
+However, many times you'll start working in a team and need to understand their standards, practices, and architecture and work from there.

-Note to self: In summary, continually enhance your skills by exploring various architectures and tools through small projects.
+In summary, continually enhance your skills by exploring various architectures and tools through small projects.
 This approach ensures that when working with a team, you can swiftly adapt to their standards and practices, facilitating quick decision-making for your new projects.
 Remember to avoid analysis paralysis, choose an architecture, and iterate rapidly.

 - Dapper